 New white paper details current state of TV advertising and how marketers can optimize advertising to reach audiences

-(Irvine, CA, April 14, 2020) – Viant, a people-based advertising technology company, today released its “TV’s Role in an Omnichannel World” whitepaper showcasing the current state of the TV advertising ecosystem.
+(Irvine, CA, April 14, 2020) – Viant, a people-based advertising software company, today released its “TV’s Role in an Omnichannel World” whitepaper showcasing the current state of the TV advertising ecosystem.
 As consumers increase TV viewing given recent social distancing requirements and always-on news viewing, this paper provides additional insights and direction for marketers to break through the distraction of competing screens.

 The COVID-19 pandemic has led to the cancellation of live sports, concerts, and a variety of entertainment events and venues.
 Although this has had a very pronounced impact on linear television and broadcaster ad revenue, it has also led to a significant increase in overall media consumption.
 For example, Viant’s TV viewing analysis revealed that last year’s NCAA tournament fans aren’t watching less TV; instead, they are tuning into programs like NBC Nightly News, SportsCenter, Big Bang Theory and Diners, Drive-Ins and Dives at higher rates this year.